PriyaA4257/PriyaA4257/README.md

 ## About Me

-I am a dedicated and consistent student with a strong interest in building real-world software solutions.
+I am a consistent and focused student with a strong interest in building real-world software solutions.
 I enjoy solving problems, learning new technologies, and improving my coding skills every day.

 ---